Parcel F - Big Pond

 This pond is 20.84 acres in size.
 Water Storage Capacity: 140 acre ft.

-Silver Springs Water Company sold their water rights in this pond to Mountain Regional Water around 1990.
+Silver Springs Associates transferred title to this pond on October 9, 1991 to Silver Springs Water Company.
+SSWC sold their water rights in this pond to Mountain Regional Water on December 11, 2002.
 These water rights maintain the pond capacity and flow.
-When Mountain Regional transferred the Lakes/ponds land, liability, and maintenance costs to the SSMA in 2004 they retained the water rights.
+When Mountain Regional transferred the Lakes/ponds land, liability, and maintenance costs to the SSMA on June 23, 2004 MR retained the water rights.

 View toward north from basketball court at Park